GodOfCoding1/mouth-guard/readme.md

 ## Usage

-- Run the desired python script
+- Run the desired python script.
 - Press enter to take a picture.
-This will be the bases for mesurements
+This will be the bases for mesurements.
 - If there is a issue with your posture the screen will flash red, hinting you to fix your posture.